briansmith/ring/README.md

 Bug Reporting
 -------------

-Please file bugs in the
-[issue tracker](https://github.com/briansmith/ring/issues).
-If you think you've found a security vulnerability that affects BoringSSL and/or OpenSSL then those projects would probably appreciate it if you report the bug privately to them.
-The *ring* project is happy to take *any* kind of bug report as a pull request that fixes it and/or adds a test for the issue, or as an issue filed in the public issue tracker. **Do NOT report any security vulnerability privately to the *ring* developers.**
+Please report bugs either as pull requests or as issues in [the issue tracker](https://github.com/briansmith/ring/issues). *ring* has a **full disclosure** vulnerability policy. **Please do NOT attempt to report any security vulnerability in this code privately to anybody.**